adewynter/is-icl-learning/README.md

 # Is In-Context Learning Learning?

-Code for the paper Is In-Context Learning Learning?
+Code to reproduce the results from the paper Is In-Context Learning Learning?

+>Note: this is a very expensive experiment to run.
+If at all possible, please avoid running the full suite of experiments.
+Do [consider](https://mlco2.github.io/impact/#compute) [the](https://llmemissions.com/) environmental impact of it before running this code.

 ## Outline